kogakure/website-11ty-stefanimhoff.de/src/posts/2020/new-website-2020-inspiration.md

   - design
 ---

-At the end of 2017, I had the wish to create a new website, as my old design and the technology got a little bit dated.
+At the end of 2017, I had the wish to create a new website, as my old design and technology got dated.
 I started by collecting inspirations and ideas about the direction I wanted to go.

-In 2017 and 2018 I didn’t do a lot, but browsing inspiring websites, looking into trends and styles.
-I was sure to pick a Japanese inspired topic, as all my website designs had one: My first design was inspired by [Japanese Tattoo](/projects/koi-illustration/) (_Irezumi_), my second design was based on the topic [Bonsai](/projects/stefanimhoff-v2/) and my [martial arts website](https://www.kogakure.de/en/) uses [Bamboo](/projects/kogakure-v8/) as a recurrent theme since 1999.
+In 2017 and 2018 I didn’t do a lot, but browsing inspiring websites, and looking into trends and styles.
+I was sure to pick a Japanese-inspired topic, as all my website designs had one: My first design was inspired by [Japanese Tattoo](/projects/koi-illustration/) (_Irezumi_), my second design was based on the topic [Bonsai](/projects/stefanimhoff-v2/) and my [martial arts website](https://www.kogakure.de/en/) uses [Bamboo](/projects/kogakure-v8/) as a recurrent theme since 1999.

 ## Japanese Aesthetics & Design

-I looked into Japanese Design styles, Typography and Editorial Design as resources of inspiration—not only websites, but all kinds of design, from packaging, over graphic design, architecture, and interior design to traditional Japanese art styles.
+I looked into Japanese Design styles, Typography, and Editorial Design as resources of inspiration—not only websites, but all kinds of design, from packaging, graphic design, architecture, and interior design to traditional Japanese art styles.

-And as I always collected designs and saved them on boards or put them in folders on my computer, time went by and I removed designs again and added new.
-A small number of designs I liked even after a few months or even a year, but others I quickly became bored with.
-To better understand why the one kind of designs are quickly getting boring and others always keep my interest and tension, I decided to do a _small_ excursion into Japanese design.
+And as I always collected designs and saved them on boards or put them in folders on my computer, time went by, and I removed designs again and added new ones.
+A few designs I liked even after a few months or even a year, but others I quickly became bored with.
+To better understand why one design is quickly getting boring and others always keep my interest and tension, I decided to do a _small_ excursion into Japanese design.
 I read nearly everything I could get my hands on.
-After one and a half years and eight books later I knew a lot more about Japanese design.
+After one and a half years and eight books later, I knew a lot more about Japanese design.

 ## Books on Japanese Design

-I read all books from _Kenya Hara_, art director of Muji, and one of the leading designers of Japan.
-But I also read the old and famous books {% affiliate "In Praise of Shadows", "0918172020" %} by _Jun’ichirō Tanizaki_ and {% affiliate "Reflections on Japanese Taste: The Structure of Iki", "0909952302" %} by _Kuki Shūzō_.
+I read all books from _Kenya Hara_, the art director of Muji, and one of the leading designers of Japan.
+Additionally, I read the old and famous books {% affiliate "In Praise of Shadows", "0918172020" %} by _Jun’ichirō Tanizaki_ and {% affiliate "Reflections on Japanese Taste: The Structure of Iki", "0909952302" %} by _Kuki Shūzō_.
 I read a compendium on all major Japanese currents of Art and Aesthetics, from glamorous gold-loaded styles to minimalistic Zen styles.
 I mapped out my research in detail in this [mind-map](https://my.mindnode.com/FGhdh66uMbi1aJ9RfriKUL3JoMCHd18aS8z9Uayw).

 {% bookshelf %}
 {% book "0714866962", "Wa: The Essence of Japanese Design" %}